NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wind God's Fan.md

 **Prerequisites** Tengu Feather Fan
 * * *
 Your fan can stir up even more powerful winds.
-You can Activate your tengu feather fan one additional time per day.
-Add the 3rd-rank [[Spells/Wall of Wind|Wall of Wind]] spell to the spells contained within your fan.
-Fortitude saving throw
+You can use the Wave Fan activation one additional time per day.
+Add a 3rd-rank [[Spells/Wall of Wind|Wall of Wind]] spell to the spells contained within your fan.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*